CEDET

 M-x semantic-complete-analyze-inline

-Automatic starting for inline completion in idle time
+Automatically starting inline completion in idle time

 M-x global-semantic-idle-completions-mode